ZQ-PSK/ssg/content/docs/misc/blog-sample.md

 Users who interact with your services need a way to secure their actions and ensure that no third party accesses their personal data without consent.
 This can be achieved in a number of ways, and different levels of security can be applied to different kinds of operations.

 Authentication and authorization are sometimes treated as synonyms.
-However, they are two very different concepts:
+However, they are two very different concepts.

 ### Authentication
 Answers the question *who is that user?*